Author: Tosh Lubek Published: 2nd August 2023

 To check whether your phone or tablet provides USB OTG support, download the USB OTG Checker app from Google Play.
 Strangely, once installed on your phone the app calls itself USB to OTG converter.
 Nonetheless, open the app and at the bottom of the screen you will see a button with “check otg”.
 Tap on this and after a few seconds, you will see a result panel open.
 Hopefully, it will confirm that your phone supports OTG technology.

 In this article, I’ve discussed how to check whether your Android phone provides USB OTG support, and if it has, how this feature can be used to display the video output from your camera.
 The great advantage of using an Android phone with USB OTG support as a field monitor, assuming you already have the phone, is that the cost of the additional parts is much less than a commercially available field monitor.
 They can cost from about $130 – $600, depending on their specifications.
-Although the more expensive ones will offer additional features, such as a waveform monitor and the ability to record 4K 4:2:2 video.
+However, the more expensive ones will offer additional features, such as a waveform monitor and the ability to record 4K 4:2:2 video.
 But if all you need is a larger screen than the LCD display on your camera, then using your Android mobile device may be an excellent option.

 You might also like…